Guardian Ad Litem

 Attorney for a Minor Child in Connecticut

-Another person who may be appointed to help in a parenting or child-related dispute is an Attorney for a Minor Child, or AMC.
+Another person that may be appointed to help in a parenting or child-related dispute is an Attorney for a Minor Child, or AMC.
 While a GAL looks out for a child’s best interests, an AMC not only supports the child’s best interests, but represents the child’s legal interests as well.
 Only a licensed attorney may serve as an AMC, and the attorney must also have completed the required training.

-An AMC is the child’s attorney, and advocates on the child’s behalf and represents the child’s wishes.
+An AMC is the child’s attorney, and he/she advocates on the child’s behalf and represents the child’s wishes.
 In essence, the child is the attorney’s client, and the AMC represents the child in matters regarding custody, support, visitation, educational decisions, and other aspects of a child’s care and welfare.
 Unlike a Guardian Ad Litem, an AMC cannot testify as a witness.
 However, the AMC performs all the functions of an attorney.
 For example, the AMC may file motions, present evidence, and call other witnesses to testify.

 What is the Difference between a Guardian Ad Litem and an Attorney for a Minor Child?